 The upright bikes offer all of the same features, with the same differences between the U30 and U50 that the recumbent bikes have.

-All four of the Matrix exercise bikes give you the option of 3 different consoles: the XR, XER and XIR.
+All four of the traditional Matrix exercise bikes give you the option of 3 different consoles: the XR, XER and XIR.
 The base XR is a 8.5" LCD display with 5 built in workouts, ViaFit tracking, Passport HD videos, reading rack and energy saver mode.

 Moving up you have the XER, a 10" touchscreen with all of the features of the XR plus 5 additional workouts, Bluetooth technology with console apps, speakers, USB port, Virtual Active videos and a wireless chest strap included for more accurate readings.